 Jan.
 25. Arrived at Panwell which is seventy five miles from Poonah, the road is good made by the E. I. Company; we had one very high gaut to cross, but a good road over it.
-There is a traveller's bungalow † here, as there is in every village we came through, each bungalow is provided with a portico and they are kept up in better style than those on the Madras road.
-Every thing is to be had as at an hotel in England, if the traveller has money to pay for it.
-Major Browne went on to Bombay and left me to bring the horses, tents, baggage, and servants, up the river: he proposed to meet me at Gorebunda.†
+There is a traveler's bungalow22 here, as there is in every village we came through, each bungalow is provided with a portico and they are kept up in better style than those on the Madras road.
+Everything is to be had as at an hotel in England, if the traveler has money to pay for it.
+Major Browne went on to Bombay and left me to bring the horses, tents, baggage, and servants, up the river: he proposed to meet me at Gorebunda.23

-Jan.
-28. Shot three brace of snipes round a tank.

-Jan.
-29. Received a letter from Major Browne to leave.
+- Jan.
+28. Shot three brace of snipes round a tank. - Jan.
+29. Received a letter from Major Browne to leave. - Jan.

-Jan.
 30. Sailed from Panwell: sent a letter to Capt.
-H. to inform him I had left, as he had thoughts of going with us.

-Jan.
-31. Arrived at Tannah, a small village up the river.

-Feb.
-1. Sailed at two P. M. the boat ran on a sand bank through the neglect of the boatmen; they were all asleep, and we were very near being upset.
+H. to inform him I had left, as he had thoughts of going with us. - Jan.
+31. Arrived at Tannah, a small village up the river. - Feb.
+1. Sailed at two P.M. the boat ran on a sand bank through the neglect of the boatmen; they were all asleep, and we were very near being upset.
 This boat was much crammed, and we were obliged to wait for the next tide to get her off, which delayed us six hours.
-Arrived at Gorebunda eleven P.M.
+Arrived at Gorebunda eleven P.M. - Feb.
+2. Major Browne came from Bombay and we sailed for Basion: here we had to land, as the wind was contrary; we could not make Suratt by water, so we remained at the Bungalow this night. - Feb.
+3. Hired bullock carts to Suratt; bullocks remarkably fire and good travelers. - Feb.
+4. To Checuntepore.
+Very little cultivation, the country abounds with palmira, date, and cocoa nut trees; as far as the eye ran reach these trees grow to an enormous height.
+Crossed a river in boats. - Feb.
+5. To Borda.
+Servants cart got in the mud in the river, and they had to leave it and walk. - Feb.
+6. To Damaund.
+This place belongs to the Portuguese and is garrisoned by them.
+I saw some of their troops and a miserable dirty looking set they were.
+There are two

-• All trades are prosecuted by the workmen sitting on the ground.
+$^{^{21}}$ All trades are prosecuted by the workmen sitting on the ground.

-A house for travellers to stop at.
+22 A house for travelers to stop at.

-A place where boats put in.
+23 A place where boats put in.